 Interviewing is mandatory for admittance into the College's PharmD program.
 The College's Admissions Committee will invite candidates to interview at various times throughout the application year.
 The College employs a Multiple Mini Interview (MMI) process (more information about that process is available below).
 Details about your interview are contained in your interview invitation email.

 To be considered for admission, applicants must be selected for an interview.
 Qualification for the interview process includes consideration of GPA and PCAT scores and a holistic review of the application.
 The GPA is calculated considering all undergraduate coursework taken, weighting the science most heavily.
 The GPA and PCAT scores are given equal weight in the process.
 The Committee will select candidates to begin interviewing well before the Early Decision and Regular Decision application deadlines.
 Interviews may be conducted from October through March.
 Students should note the interviews are weighed heavily in the overall scoring process.
-Students will be invited to interviews via email approximately 2 weeks in advance.
+Students will be invited to interviews via email beginning approximately 2 weeks in advance of each interview date--interview invitations may be sent a few days prior to the interview date.

 What type of interview should I expect?

 The UK College of Pharmacy currently uses Multiple Mini Interviews (MMIs).
-MMIs are a circuit of eight interview stations in which the applicant will be given a situation outside the room and asked to respond or perform a task once in the interview room.
+MMIs are a circuit of several interview stations in which the applicant will be given a situation outside the room and asked to respond or perform a task once in the interview room.
 Each station will last seven minutes with three minutes between each to read the prompt and instructions.
-During any one of the eight stations you will have a break station.

 Why are Multiple Mini Interviews used?

 When compared to the traditional interview, performance during the MMI better evaluates emotional intelligence in applicants.
 In addition, there are multiple opportunities for you to exhibit a strong performance and to impress many moderators (interviewers).
 This leads to a more reliable score for each applicant overall.

 What will I be asked and what is being evaluated?